 - Customize the initial dimensions of the app's window by specifying its launch size.

-- The orientation of the app's root activity affects all of its windows.
-Be aware of the root activity rules.
+- Be aware that the orientation of the app's root activity affects all of its windows.

 Customize the top bar color